Crown Roast with Apricot Dressing

 - 3 cups soft bread crumbs

 - Preheat oven to 350°.
-Place roast, rib ends up, in a large shallow roasting pan; sprinkle with seasoned salt.
+Place roast on a rack in a shallow roasting pan.
+Sprinkle with seasoned salt.
 Bake, uncovered, 1 hour.

 - Brush sides of roast with preserves.
-Bake 1-1/2 to 2 hours longer or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°).
+Bake until a thermometer reads 145°, 1-1/2 to 2 hours longer.
 Transfer roast to a serving platter.
 Let stand 20 minutes before carving.

 - For dressing, in a large skillet, heat butter over medium-high heat.
-Add mushrooms, onion and celery; cook and stir 6-8 minutes until tender.
+Add mushrooms, onion and celery; cook and stir 6-8 minutes or until tender.
 Stir in apricots and seasonings.
 Add bread crumbs; toss to coat.
-Transfer to a greased 8-in.-square baking dish.
+Transfer to a greased 8-in. square baking dish.
 Bake 15-20 minutes or until lightly browned.
 Carve roast between ribs; serve with dressing.
-Yield: 12 servings.

 This was my first time making a crown roast and it was so good.
 I will make it again.
 My whole family loved it.